MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nf-ws2spi-wscgetapplicationcategory.md

 ### -param PathLength [in]

 The length, in characters, of the <i>Path</i> parameter.
-This length does not include the terminating <b>NULL</b>.
+This length does not include the terminating **NULL**.

 ### -param Extra [in]

 A pointer to a Unicode string which represents the command line arguments used when starting the application specified in the <i>Path</i> parameter.
 The <i>Extra</i> parameter is used to distinguish between multiple, distinct instances of an application when launched with a consistent command line.
 This is to support different application categorizations for different instances of Svchost.exe or Rundll32.exe.
-If only the <i>Path</i> parameter is required and no command line arguments are needed to further distinguish between instances of an application, then the <i>Extra</i> parameter should be set to <b>NULL</b>.
+If only the <i>Path</i> parameter is required and no command line arguments are needed to further distinguish between instances of an application, then the <i>Extra</i> parameter should be set to **NULL**.

 ### -param ExtraLength [in]

 The length, in characters, of the <i>Extra</i> parameter.
-This length does not include the terminating <b>NULL</b>.
+This length does not include the terminating **NULL**.

 ### -param pPermittedLspCategories [out]